Harlan2001/UCB-EE16A-B-Designing-Information-Devices-and-Systems-I-II/README.md

-## EECS16A : Designing Information Devices and Systems I
+# EECS16A : Designing Information Devices and Systems I

-This is the introductory EE couse in UC Berkeley which will teach you the basics of linear algebra, circuits and machine learning.
-This repository contains all the learning materials for the 2020 summer version.
-Due to Covid-19, this course is taught completely online, you can learn this course completely online and ajust your learning rate.
+In the freshman introductory course for UC Berkeley electronics students, through the teaching of basic knowledge of circuits and various hands-on LABS, students can experience collecting and analyzing information from the environment through circuits, making predictions and feedback.Because of the pandemic, all LABS have remote online versions